syedd07/sydali.me/README.md

-This is my first portfolio website.
+This is my portfolio website.
+Visit: sydali.me